dirkvl/TOHKBD/README.md

 #### Keyboard piece

 In the keyboard a little more is going on.
 The main driver is the [TCA8424](http://www.ti.com/product/TCA8424/description).
+It runs on 1.8V I2C lines and has three notification LEDs connected, where the TCA8424 acts as an open drain.
+The LEDs have some probing pads for testing during production.

 ![TCA8424](https://raw.githubusercontent.com/dirkvl/TOHKBD/master/Eagle/pics/TCA8424.JPG)

 This connects to the keyboard matrix.
-It waits untill a key is pressed, then starts scanning and notifies the phone via the Interrupt pin that is has data to be read.
+It waits untill a key is pressed, then starts scanning and notifies the phone via the INT pin that is has data to be read.

 ![Keyboard matrix](https://raw.githubusercontent.com/dirkvl/TOHKBD/master/Eagle/pics/matrix.JPG)

 There is an additional EEMPROM in the keyboard piece, containing the keypad layout version.
+The A0 address pin is pulled high to make it shift one address place and not conflict with the EEPROM in the TOH-cover.

 ![Keyboard EEPROM](https://raw.githubusercontent.com/dirkvl/TOHKBD/master/Eagle/pics/EEPROM2.JPG)